 How Strings for Cambodia was Born

-Strings for Cambodia grew out of a recent educational-exchange trip to Cambodia made by Johannah Segarich, Professor of Music at Middlesex Community College (MCC) in Bedford and Lowell, Mass.
+Strings for Cambodia grew out of a recent educational-exchange trip to Cambodia made by Johannah Segarich, Professor of Music at Middlesex Community College (MCC).

 In the summer of 2010, Professor Segarich participated in a U.S. Department of Education grant funding a Fulbright-Hays Group Project Abroad to Cambodia.
 She joined faculty from MCC and the Lowell Public Schools on a four-week trip to Cambodia to promote research and communication between American and Cambodian educators.